hrdtbs/hrdtbs/README.md

 I have been an illustrator for about 6 years, and also worked as a Manga artist, but I'm better at drawing portraits.

-I secretly sell an image collections on DLSite.

 ### programing

 The first I used as work was Unity (C#).
 After that, I learned web knowledge while using Wordpress and Rails, and nowadays I often use React/Node.js/Typescript.

-### music

-I can play a little piano and clarinet.

-### 3DCG

-I belonged to a small team and made horny games as a 3DCG designer.
-It brought the most money in my life.

 ## Contacts